makeabilitylab/makeabilitylabwebsite/README.md

 2. During the install, you will be prompted with a Configuration Dialog that will ask whether to use Windows containers instead of Linux containers.
 Do not check the box.
 ![InstallingDockerWindows_ConfigScreen](https://github.com/jonfroehlich/makeabilitylabwebsite/blob/master/readme/InstallingDockerWindows_ConfigScreen_UseWindowsContainersCheckbox.png)

-3. Goto the Start Menu and open `Docker for Windows.` If it asks you to enable Hyper-V, you should say Yes and restart.
+3. Go to the Start Menu and open `Docker for Windows.` If it asks you to enable Hyper-V, you should say Yes and restart.

-3. Open PowerShell, run `docker version` to make sure that it is running.
+4. Open PowerShell, run `docker version` to make sure that it is running.

-4. We need to configure Docker so that our local drives are available to our containers.
+5. We need to configure Docker so that our local drives are available to our containers.
 From the system tray, open Docker -> Settings.
 In Settings, navigate to the "Shared Drives" tab and select the drive that will host the Makeability Lab code/server.
 Click "Apply" and you will be prompted to enter the password for your machine.
 [![https://gyazo.com/16d374eeadcd0cc550b8ab17f4bcbe5f](https://i.gyazo.com/16d374eeadcd0cc550b8ab17f4bcbe5f.gif)](https://gyazo.com/16d374eeadcd0cc550b8ab17f4bcbe5f)

-3. Before you clone the repository, run this command `git config --global core.autocrlf false` in the directory you will be cloning the repository to.
+6. Before you clone the repository, run this command `git config --global core.autocrlf false` in the directory you will be cloning the repository to.
 Windows crlf is unrecognized in Linux, thus we must set this auto-conversion as false to prevent look-up errors.
 If you don't do this, your dev environment will not work (see this [Issue](https://github.com/jonfroehlich/makeabilitylabwebsite/issues/429#issuecomment-406443833))

-4. Clone this repository using `git clone` and navigate to the project home directory using the `cd` command.
+7. Clone this repository using `git clone https://github.com/jonfroehlich/makeabilitylabwebsite.git` and navigate to the project home directory using the `cd` command.

-5. Build the docker images.
+8. Build the docker images.
 Run `docker build .` or `docker build . -t <tag>`--the latter allows you to tag your build with a name (we recommend tagging it as `makelab_image` for easy access).
 This step takes a while the first time (~2-3 min).
 If you don't add a tag to your build in step 3, you can look at the last line of the build that says `Successfully built <tag>` to get your tag.

-6. Open the interactive bash terminal using `docker run -ti -v ${pwd}/db:/code/db -v ${pwd}/media:/code/media --entrypoint=bash [tag]`

-7. Create the local database.
-Run the following commands: `python3 manage.py makemigrations website` and `python3 manage.py migrate`.
-Type `exit` to leave the interactive terminal.

-8. Create the superuser.
-Run `docker run -ti -v ${pwd}/db:/code/db -v ${pwd}/media:/code/media --entrypoint=python [tag] manage.py createsuperuser`.

-9. Rebuild the docker images.
-Use `docker build . -t [tag]`

-10. Run the local server using Docker.
-Use `docker run -p 8000:8000 -ti -v ${pwd}/db:/code/db -v ${pwd}/media:/code/media -v ${pwd}/website:/code/website [tag]`
+9. Running the container.
+Once the image has built, run `docker-compose up`, this will bring up both the postgres container for the database and the website containers.
+For future reference, running `docker-compose up -d` will allow you to continue using the same terminal and none of the output messages will be displayed.

+10. Create the superuser.
+In another terminal, navigate to the project home directory using the `cd` command and open an interactive bash terminal in the website container using `docker exec -it makeabilitylabwebsite_website_1 bash`.
+Once inside the bash terminal, run `python manage.py createsuperuser`.

 11. Open the development server in the web browser.
-This will be at `localhost:8000`.
+At this point the development server should be running via step 4.
+You will find the website at `localhost:8571` as specified in the `docker-compose.yml` file.
+To fill this with test content for development purposes see Bootstrapping Content below.

+12. Shutting down the server.
+In another terminal at the project home directory run `docker-compose down` and wait for the containers to shut-down.
+Note without running this command, the development server will persist even when you close down the terminal, thus preventing you from using port 8571 for other purposes.

-After running the `docker run` command, you will not need to rebuild or rerun the Docker container after making changes.
+After running the `docker-compose up` command, you will not need to rebuild or rerun the Docker container (unless you have made changes to docker-compose.yml).
 However, you will still need to refresh the webpage in order to see new updates.
-This development server will now persist even when you close down PowerShell.
-Thus, if you try to run the `docker run -p 8000:8000 -ti -v ${pwd}/db:/code/db -v ${pwd}/media:/code/media -v ${pwd}/website:/code/website [tag]` command again, you will receive the error:  `Error response from daemon: driver failed programming external connectivity on endpoint ecstatic_minsky (69ef6a6c62ca6b54bc81976758f03bf6e0c80362e3a9b7a8890714b4cc57d07f): Bind for 0.0.0.0:8000 failed: port is already allocated.`

 ### Sample setup:
 ```